The Best Coffee Makers for Your Money — and Barista Tips for Brewing the Perfect Cup at Home

 - Use filtered water to avoid any sediments or external flavors.

-- Heat the water in a kettle before pouring inside the machine.
+- Heat the water in a kettle before pouring it inside the machine.
 Drip coffee makers tend to be inconsistent with temperature and often don’t heat the water enough, so fixing that small detail will enhance the extraction process.